Updated March 30, 2022

 Should her employer start tracking her computer activity?

-Many companies may be asking this question as they work to keep their companies operating during the COVID-19 pandemic.
+Many companies may be asking this question about staff monitoring as they work to keep their companies operating during the COVID-19 pandemic.

 Businesses must carefully consider the pros and cons of employee monitoring software.
 In particular, companies must remember that employees are usually unaccustomed to being monitored and may react negatively if they don’t understand how being monitored will help their company.